Yesterday was the final, chaotic, day of the 9-day Şeker Bayramı holiday. Over the last week, Kaş has been practically

 Icing sugar for sifting

-Pre-heat the oven to 180C and grease and line a Victoria sandwich tin (if your tin is loose-bottomed, make sure the lining paper comes at least a little up the side to stop any fruit juice escaping and making a horrible mess in your oven).
+Pre-heat the oven to 180C and grease and line a Victoria sandwich tin (if your tin is loose-bottomed, make sure the lining paper comes at least a little up the side to stop any fruit juice escaping and making a horrible mess in your oven – stand the tin on a lined baking sheet if you are in doubt about potential leakage).

 Put the margarine or butter into a large bowl, together with the eggs and sugar.
 Using a wire whisk, beat thoroughly until the mixture looks smooth.
 Switch to a spatula and stir in the ground almonds, flour and almond extract.
 Mix until smooth.

 Spread half of the mix over the base of the tin.